Environmental Assessment

 The latter applies to the US Toxic Substances Control Act (TSCA) regulating per- and polyfluoroalkyl substances (PFAS).

-What are the per- and polyfluoroalkyl substances (PFASs)?
+What are the per- and polyfluoroalkyl substances (PFAS Chemicals)?

 PFAS Molecular Structure